-You can see in the photo below that I opted to paint the inside of the alder door white to keep things spa like when you’re in the bathroom.
+You can see in the photo below that I painted the inside of the alder door white to keep things spa-like when you’re in the bathroom.
 However, I didn’t paint any of our other alder interior doors.

 There were more awkward moments than I can say in this strange master bathroom.
 I diagrammed it for you to explain it all.

 Below, you’ll notice there was a pedestal sink with a linen closet next to it.
 The door to the bathroom actually opened directly into the second sink with vanity!

 The quality throughout was poor – vinyl cabinets and hollow paper thin doors.
 Light switches for all of the lighting in the bathroom were located in the bedroom, not the bath!
 The sconces on the mirror were hideous, but we were grateful the wiring was already there.
 The vinyl flooring was also not a favorite and had to go.
 Then again, EVERYTHING had to go so we demo’d the whole thing.

 Some of the oddity may not jump out at you so do this: enlarge the photo above and check out the light switches and cover plates under the mirror…just not necessary to carelessly design like that!